Regent's University London

 Regent's University London (formerly Regent's College) is a private university located in London, England.
-It is part of Galileo Global Education, Europe’s largest higher education provider.
+It is part of the Paris-based Galileo Global Education, Europe’s largest for-profit higher education provider.

 Regent's University London was established in 1984 as Regent's College.
 It received taught degree awarding powers in 2012 and became a university in 2013.
-It is one of five private universities in the UK.
+It is one of six private universities in the UK.
 The university has its campus in Regent's Park, Central London.

 History

-In 1984 Rockford College, Illinois acquired the former South Villa Estate campus of the University of London's Bedford College in Regent's Park and named the new institution Regent's College.
+In 1984 Rockford College, Illinois (now Rockford University) acquired the former South Villa Estate campus of the University of London's Bedford College in Regent's Park and named the new institution Regent's College.
 The site was originally leased by Bedford College in 1908, and a new set of buildings designed by the architect Basil Champneys was opened by Queen Mary in 1913.
 The buildings were modified and added to over the years, especially after bomb damage during the Second World War.
 Bedford College merged with Royal Holloway College (another college of the University of London) in 1985 and moved to Royal Holloway's campus at Egham in Surrey, vacating the premises in Regent's Park.
 Regent's College gradually expanded, and the European Business School London moved to the College campus in 1987.

 In July 2012 it was announced that Regent's College had been awarded taught degree-awarding powers (TDAP) from 1 September 2012.
 Institutions that have degree-awarding powers in the UK are known as "recognized bodies" of which there are over 150.
 In February 2013 Regent's College agreed to acquire American InterContinental University London from Career Education Corporation.
 In March 2013 the UK's Department for Business Innovation and Skills announced that Regent's College had met the criteria to become a university.
 Regent's was awarded silver by TEF in the 2021 ranking.

 Validation of research degrees (MPhil and PhD) was transferred from the University of Wales to the University of Northampton for students starting from September 2016.
-This followed the decision of the University of Wales to withdraw from validating other institutions as part of its merger with the University of Wales Trinity Saint David.
+This followed the decision of the University of Wales to withdraw from validating other institutions as part of its merger into the University of Wales Trinity Saint David.

-The university's taught degree awarding powers were renewed for a further six-year term in 2018, after which it is eligible for permanent degree awarding powers.
+The university's taught degree awarding powers were renewed for a further six-year term in 2018, after which they were made permanent in 2024.

 In September 2020, Regent’s University London was acquired by Galileo Global Education, joining Galileo’s network of 80 campuses and 42 institutions across 13 countries around the world.
 The network includes the Paris School of Business in France, Instituto de Estudios Universitarios in Mexico, Macromedia University in Germany, and Istituto Marangoni in both Italy and the United Kingdom.